SirPepe/ornament/Readme.md

 ```

 Non-numbers get converted to numbers, but never to `NaN` - the property setter
-throws an exception when its input converts to `NaN`.
+and the accessor's initializer throw exceptions when their input convert to
+`NaN`.

 #### Options for transformer `number()`